timescale/docs/timescaledb/tutorials/grafana/grafana-timescalecloud.md

 database.
 To add a data source in Grafana you must be signed as a user with organization administration role privileges.

-To connect Grafana service on MST with your Timescale Cloud database, create a [Grafana][install-grafana] service on [MST][mst-login].
+To connect Grafana service on MST with your TimescaleDB database on Timescale Cloud, create a [Grafana][install-grafana] service on [MST][mst-login].
 You can try it for free for 30 days.

-This section shows you how to connect TimescaleCloud database instance as data source in [Grafana][grafana-homepage].
+This section shows you how to connect TimescaleDB database on Timescale Cloud instance as data source in [Grafana][grafana-homepage].

 ## Configure TimescaleDB as a data source